 For your team, movement is all about being able to flow seamlessly between the kitchen and tables without obstacles (furniture or people) blocking their way or slowing them down.
 Front and back of house staff should be able to communicate and collaborate easily, and there should be space for them to comfortably take payments at tables or the point-of-sale.

 A poorly laid-out restaurant is also a danger to staff and customers alike in the case of an emergency.
+Restaurant design is about much more than being pretty.
 It’s a legal requirement to carry out a risk assessment, and a floor plan will help you identify and understand areas of risk, then make changes to remove them.

 Getting the most from your space